HVML/PurC/README.md

 In essence, HVML provides a new way of thinking to solve the previous problem:

-- First, it introduces web front-end technologies (HTML, XML, DOM, CSS, etc.) into other programming languages, rather than replacing other programming languages with JavaScript.
+- First, it introduces Web front-end technologies (HTML, XML, DOM, CSS, etc.) into other programming languages, rather than replacing other programming languages with JavaScript.
 - Second, it uses an HTML-like markup language to manipulate elements,